-The answer is NO. There, I got it out quick, didn’t I? 😀 Although I’m a strong fan of blogging for most cases, not every kind of business needs to have a blog.
+The answer is NO. There, I got it out quick, didn’t I? 😀 Although I’m a strong fan of blogging in most cases, not every kind of business needs to have a blog.
 Let’s see when it’s advisable to run a blog, and when it can translate into a waste of time.

 When does it make sense to have a blog?

 Having a blog is something I’d recommend to almost everybody who wants to start an online business.
 You can profit from your blog in several ways – and it’s almost free!!
-The “only” thing you’ll have to invest is time.
+The “only” thing you’ll have to invest in is time.

 So there are two ways of running a blog:

 - If you want to be a blogger, which means that your blog is your main tool, where you start to create your business.
 Once you know what your audience needs, you create it.